feduxorg-attic/archlinux-recutils/README.md

 package for Arch Linux (http://www.archlinux.org/) from the Arch User Repository (AUR).

 To build the package you can choose between several methods.
+The package is checked via `namcap`.

 * Installing via helper util, e.g. yaourt